-20% of ransomware attacks are launched via RDP and 21% are enabled by compromised credentials.
-Silverfort’s access policies eliminate attackers’ ability to utilize these vectors for ransomware delivery.
+Multitude of ransomware attacks are launched via RDP and 82% of them are enabled by compromised credentials.
+Silverfort’s access policies eliminate attackers’ ability to use these vectors for ransomware delivery.

 Silverfort’s risk engine immediately detects any anomalous authentication traffic that indicates attempted propagation via tools like CMD, PowerShell and more.

 Leverage risk-based policies to trigger MFA upon access of machines or users at high risk, ensuring ransomware attacks are contained in the initially infected machine (‘patient zero’) with no further impact.

 Since deploying Silverfort, we have applied security controls and MFA protection to legacy applications, a vital step in improving our environments against ransomware threats.